haowjern/Ebay-Clone-Project/README.md

 # ebay-database-system-project

 ## Overview
 This project is part of our Database and Information Management Systems module at UCL.
-Working in groups of 4, we were tasked to create a shopping website with buy and sell functionality using the WAMP stack - Windows, Apache, MySQL and PHP over 8 weeks.
+Working in groups of 4, we were tasked to create a shopping website with buy, auction and sell functionality using the WAMP stack - Windows, Apache, MySQL and PHP over 8 weeks.
 This was my first experience in these languages, using them to create a website and to link it with a database.

 Grading for this module was primarily focused on functionality and database design, hence less attention is paid to presentation and style of the website.
 We achieved a mark of 81% on this project.
 The report and video demo for this project are located in the files for viewing.